Nintendo 64 controller: LodgeNet variant

 In 1999, LodgeNet and Nintendo released a controller and game playing service for various hotels in the United States.
 It is a slightly modified Nintendo 64 controller featuring an improved GameCube-style analog control stick, and LodgeNet TV control buttons.
 It attaches to the hotel television and is not compatible with a standard Nintendo 64 console.
 It functions as a secondary remote control for the television, with up and down on the D-pad able to change channels, and as a controller for available Nintendo 64 games on the LodgeNet service.
 Customers could choose from a large library of Nintendo 64 games, including most first-party Nintendo 64 games, and play at a rate of $6.95 for every 60 minutes.

 Nintendo Switch version

+The replica controller for the Nintendo Switch (shown to the left of the original controller) does not include a functional expansion slot, but the sealed cavity houses a rumble motor to include the functionality of the original Rumble Pak.

 Nintendo released a version of the Nintendo 64 controller compatible with its Nintendo Switch console in October 2021.
 The controller was released in conjunction with an additional tier of the company's Nintendo Switch Online service, called the "Expansion Pack", which gives customers access to a catalog of Nintendo 64 games.
 The new version makes a series of changes to the design including the addition of wireless functionality and the incorporation of a rumble feature without the need for an additional accessory like the Rumble Pak.

 The Switch version also adds additional buttons to allow players access to the home and capture buttons that correspond with Switch functionality that was not available on Nintendo 64.